-The median income for Frederick Md households is $65,967, according to Google, and the median home price in Frederick is $325,000.
-Incidentally, without an exact number, I’m willing to guess that the affordability index for Frederick is similar to Washington D.C., Rockville and Bethesda, primarily because of home values.
+The median income for Frederick Md households is $91,999, according to DataUSA, which uses a broad group of sources, and the median home price in Frederick is $323,600.
+Incidentally, without an exact number, I’m willing to guess that the affordability index for Frederick is higher than Washington D.C., Rockville and Bethesda, primarily because of home values.

 Given the fact that Frederick County is very affordable, compared to metropolitan areas nearby, and given the fact that home values are on the rise, let’s establish that it is generally a good time to get into homeownership.
 The real questions you must answer are about your personal situation.

 For some people, buying a home makes the most sense, and for others, renting is best.
 It is a well-known fact that for most Americans, owning a home is the main vehicle for building wealth over time.
 You have to live somewhere, right?
 When you are paying rent, you are paying someone else’s mortgage.